Updated on 07 August 2020

 This follows concerns from Garda management, the public and industry representative bodies that some licensed premises and their customers have not been adhering to the public health guidelines since the re-opening of licensed premises on Monday 29th June.

-From 19:00 on Friday, July 3 to 23:59 Sunday, July 5, An Garda Síochána conducted 6,830 checks on licensed premises throughout the country.
+From Friday, July 3 to Monday 3 August, An Garda Síochána conducted thousands of checks on licensed premises throughout the country.
 In conducting these visits, An Garda Síochána continued its graduated policing response based on its tradition of policing by consent.
 This has seen Garda members engage, educate, encourage and, as a last resort, enforce.

-While the vast majority of licensed premises operating were found to be in compliance with regulations and licensing laws, in a small number of cases – 26 individual licensed premises – Gardaí found potential breaches of the health regulations or licensing laws even after providing the premises with the opportunity to rectify the situation.
-Files will now be prepared for the DPP in each of these cases.
+While the vast majority of licensed premises operating were found to be in compliance with regulations and licensing laws, in a small number of cases – 101 individual licensed premises – Gardaí found potential breaches of the health regulations or licensing laws even after providing the premises with the opportunity to rectify the situation.
+The DPP will be consulted in each of these cases.

 Oversight & Transparency of New Garda Powers